Mathematics (MATH) and Statistics (STAT)

 Letter Grade (LG) Only Total hours: 51 hours lecture; 17 hours lab

-In this course students are introduced to discrete mathematical systems.
+This course is an introduction to discrete mathematical systems.
 Topics include logic, recursion, induction, sets, equivalence and order relations, functions, introduction to trees, graph theory, proofs, circuit minimization techniques, network models, combinatorics, complexity, algebraic structures, coding machines.
 Portions of instruction may be offered online; may also be offered fully online.
 [C-ID MATH 160]

 Prerequisite(s): MATH 20A